 When you are ready, walk northward with the water to your right for about half a mile.
 Enjoy the breeze and the beauty of this gorgeous city.
 Our next stop is Levi’s Plaza, located right after Union Street.

-Detour: Exploratorium is located at Pier 15.
-The website describes this place as not just a museum; it’s an ongoing exploration of science, art, and human perception.
-It is not free and the admission ticket is steep so unless you’re fascinated by its collection, I’d pass.
+Detour: The Exploratorium is located at Pier 15.
+The website describes it as not just a museum but an ongoing exploration of science, art, and human perception.
+It is not free, and the admission ticket is steep, so unless you’re fascinated by its collection, I’d pass.

 Take some time here to prepare for the challenging hike up Telegraph Hill.
 This park has an amiable open space, complete with benches and fountains.